-The NPDSCH transmission can be configured by higher layers with transmission gaps where the NPSDCH transmission is postponed.
+The NPDSCH transmission can be configured by higher layers with transmission gaps where the NPDSCH transmission is postponed.
 There are no gaps in the NPDSCH transmission if where is given by the higher layer parameter dl-GapThreshold and is given by [4].
 The gap starting frame and subframe is given by where the gap periodicity,, is given by the higher layer parameter dl-GapPeriodicity.
 The gap duration in number of subframes is given by , where is given by the higher layer parameter dl-GapDurationCoeff.
 For NPDSCH carrying the BCCH there are no gaps in the transmission.

 <Unchanged parts omitted>